Dark Cloud: Plot

 A long, long time ago, when the two moons were shining, there were two continents in the world, living separately but peacefully.
 In the East there was an advanced civilization; the development of technology had brought prosperity and wealth there.
 In the West the people lived in harmony with the natural world, co-existing peacefully with the spirits and animals around them.
 Then came the time of darkness.
 A great evil was unleashed, and a Dark Cloud overshadowed the Western continent.
 Whole villages were destroyed.
 Entire families mysteriously vanished.
 And a strange and magical adventure began.

-The game begins as Colonel Flag Gilgister of the Lagoon Empire Army of the East attempts to awaken the Dark Genie, a legendary evil creature, whom Flag wishes to use to control the world.
+The game begins as Colonel Flag Gilgister of the Lagoon Empire Army of the East attempts to awaken the Dark Genie, a legendary evil creature whom Flag wishes to use to control the world.
 Upon summoning the Genie, Flag orders him to attack the West.
-However, prior to the attack, Simba, the Fairy King, casts a protective spell around the land, sealing the buildings, objects and people inside magical orbs called "Atla".
+Prior to the attack, Simba, the Fairy King, casts a protective spell around the land, sealing the buildings, objects and people inside magical orbs called "Atla".
 Due to the power of the Genie's attack, the orbs are scattered.

 Meanwhile, Toan, whose home village of Norune has been destroyed, although he survived the attack unhurt, encounters the Fairy King, who gives him a magical stone called the "Atlamillia", and tasks him with finding the scattered Atla and transforming back into its original form.
 Toan sets about restoring Norune, and in a nearby cave meets a man named Seda, who defeats him in a duel when Toan attempts to protect a nearby cat.
 As a reward for his kindness, Seda gives Toan a "changing potion", which he uses to transform the cat into a "catgirl" named Xiao, who joins him on his quest.
 Toan and Xiao soon find Dran, guardian of Norune, who is possessed by the Genie, and who attacks them.
 They defeat him, releasing him from the Genie's control, and he tells them of the legend of the "Black Demon" that nearly destroyed the world, until it was defeated and imprisoned by the Moon People.
 He suggests they seek out the Moon People, telling them to visit a sentient tree called Treant in nearby Matataki Village.

 In Matataki, Toan and Xiao are joined by a local boy named Goro, and the trio set about rebuilding the village.
 Treant tells them how to get to the Moon People, and they make their way to Brownboo, a village unaffected by the Genie's attack, and home of the Moon People.
 Toan asks them if they can seal the Genie again, but they explain they have forgotten how to use magic.
 The Moon People who live on the Moon can still use magic, and so they decide to head there, using the Moon Ship, which can be activated by the Moon Orb, but they discover the Orb is missing, having been accidentally traded with a batch of Moon Fruits.